abik11/tips-tricks/Powershell.md

 ```

 ## Remote control
+Powershell has really nice remote capabilities which allows you to do your job from one machine, remotely executing scripts and commands on other machines.

 ### Ping
 Of course you can execute the plain old `ping` command, but Powershell brings us the new, object-oriented cmdlet Test-Connection, here is some little example, just returning **$true** if it could ping the given host: